 Supervision and mentoring are provided through an ongoing, positive, systematic, collaborative process between the school psychologist and a school psychology supervisor or other school psychology colleagues.
 This individualized process focuses on promoting professional growth and exemplary professional practice.

-Common Barriers to Effective Supervision, Mentoring, and Accountability Processes
+Common Barriers to Effective Supervision, Peer Consultation, and Mentoring

 - Supervision and accountability systems, such as teacher evaluation processes, are designed for use with classroom teachers and do not reflect the unique qualities and expectations of school psychology practice.